Waikato/meka/trunk/README.txt

 		and better execution of unit tests.
 		This change affects people working with the source code.

-	* The seed used to randomize a dataset is no longer passed on to Randomizeable classifiers -- they must used their own.
+	* The seed used to randomize a dataset is no longer passed on to Randomizeable classifiers -- they must use their own.

 		This means that the results of some Randomizeable classifier will be different now when a dataset is randomized.